Translation

 Holy Shit / Novo en el Mictlán

-A chapbook with one long poem by Luis Felipe Fabre
+A bilingual edition of a chapbook with one long poem by Luis Felipe Fabre

 Green Lantern Press, 2019